 (d) any other information that considered by the IMO to be relevant.

-7A.2.16 For the purpose of Regulation 37(a) of the Electricity Industry (Wholesale Electricity Market) Regulations 2004, where a civil penalty is imposed for a contravention of clause 7A.2.7 clause 7A.2.8 or clause 7A.2.12 the civil penalty amount should be distributed amongst all Market Participants [in proportion to their Market Fees calculated over the previous full 12 months, or part thereof if Balancing Market Commencement was less than 12 months, prior to the date the civil penalty is received.]
+7A.2.16 For the purpose of Regulation 37(a) of the Electricity Industry (Wholesale Electricity Market) Regulations 2004, where a civil penalty is imposed for a contravention of clause 7A.2.7, clause 7A.2.8, clause 7A.2.12 or clause 7A.2.15 the civil penalty amount should be distributed amongst all Market Participants [in proportion to their Market Fees calculated over the previous full 12 months, or part thereof if Balancing Market Commencement was less than 12 months, prior to the date the civil penalty is received.]

 7A.3 Balancing Market